Rescue Under Fire poster

 The inciting incident occurs at 12 minutes when Urgent distress call: a Spanish convoy has been ambushed in Taliban territory with casualties.
 The crew receives orders for an immediate MEDEVAC mission into hostile territory under fire..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This shows the protagonist's commitment to The pilot makes the definitive decision to launch the rescue mission.
+This indicates the protagonist's commitment to The pilot makes the definitive decision to launch the rescue mission.
 The helicopter lifts off, crossing from the safety of the base into hostile airspace.
 There is no turning back., moving from reaction to action.

 The Collapse moment at 69 minutes (74% through) represents the emotional nadir.
 Here, The helicopter crashes or suffers catastrophic damage, or a crew member is killed.
 The mission appears to have failed completely.
-The "whiff of death"—literal casualties or the seeming impossibility of survival for anyone involved., demonstrates the protagonist at their lowest point.
+The "whiff of death"—literal casualties or the seeming impossibility of survival for anyone involved., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 75 minutes initiates the final act resolution at 81% of the runtime.
 New intelligence arrives, backup arrives, or the crew finds inner resolve.
 The pilot synthesizes their training, the mission's purpose (leaving no one behind), and their duty to each other.
 A plan forms for one final attempt., demonstrating the transformation achieved throughout the journey.